SAREC-Lab/sUAS-UseCases/README.md

+# THIS BRANCH IS FOR TESTING SOME IDEAS ONLY

 # Use Cases for Emergency Response Missions with Small Unmanned Aerial Systems

 If you would like to use these use-cases we ask you to reference our paper: <br><br>